mpokrass/Personality-notes/psych-356.md

 ### Taoism

 The gist of it is that emptiness is good.
 Self-assertion, hyper-agency are wrong.
-Humility, quietness, blance, are the important things.
+Humility, quietness, balance, are the important things.

 ### Zen Buddhism